cmhollins2022/C-Sharp-101-Practice/README.md

 # C-Sharp-101-Practice
-A dodumentation of current practice in the C# 101 Course offered by Microsoft.
+A dodumentation of current practice in the C# 101 course offered by Microsoft.
+A place to store any practice problems or examples provided, as a means of reference.